massgov/openmass/docroot/modules/custom/mass_org_access/README.md

 Editors may remove or change pre-filled values before the first save; nothing is enforced on submit.

-## Permission
+## Permissions

 `bypass org access` — granted to `content_team`, inherited by `administrator` via `is_admin: true`.
 Skips the org gate (allows update/delete regardless of org match).

-Also gates Release 1 widget
-visibility: only bypass users see the Permission Groups field on non-`org_page` bundles (unless debug mode is on).
+`view permission groups field` — granted to **no role**, so only `administrator` has it (via `is_admin: true`); **Content Administrators do not**.
+Gates Release 1 widget visibility: only holders see the Permission Groups field on non-`org_page` bundles (the debug URL secret aside).
+Kept separate from `bypass org access` on purpose — Content Administrators still bypass the access gate, they just no longer see the field.

 ## Drush